sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 }
 ```

-The returned `result` can be inspected to further confirm that the push is valid and associated with an incoming call using `NotificationResult.isCall()`.
+The returned [NotificationResult](reference/com/sinch/android/rtc/NotificationResult.html) can be inspected to further confirm that the push is valid and associated with an incoming call using [NotificationResult.isCall()](reference/com/sinch/android/rtc/NotificationResult.html#isCall--).

 If the payload that was forwarded to the Sinch client is a valid Sinch call, the `onIncomingCall` callback will automatically be triggered as for any other call.
-The `CallNotificationResult` object provides details about participants, whether the call timed out and whether the call offers video.
+Notification result can be further examined using [NotificationResult.getCallResult()](reference/com/sinch/android/rtc/NotificationResult.html#getCallResult--).
+The [CallNotificationResult](reference/com/sinch/android/rtc/calling/CallNotificationResult.html) object provides details about participants, whether the call timed out and whether the call offers video.

 ## Send and Receive Custom Headers via Sinch Managed Push